translate/pootle/docs/server/fabric_commands.rst

   This allows to checkout from a fork repository (not necessarily on GitHub) and try new features developed on that repository.
 It must be an URL that the ``git clone`` command is able to clone.

+``feature``
+  Allows specifying if the deployment is for a feature-staging server.
+Such servers are used by Pootle developers in order to allow quick test of new features using a live Pootle server.

 Examples: